 In 2018, the Supreme Court of India decriminalised homosexuality by ruling that Section 377’s application to acts of homosexuality between consenting adults was unconstitutional.
-In this article, you can read all about Section 377, its relation to the rights of the LGBTQ community, and the debate surrounding this topic for the UPSC exam.
+In this article, you can read all about Section 377, its relation to the rights of the LGBTQ community, and the debate surrounding this topic for the IAS exam.

 |Aspirants can check their preparation by attempting the CSAT Mock Tests now!!